Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Gary Cooper

-The Diamond spread reveals the dynamic forces at work in a situation.
-It is the spread of choice for understanding a hidden conflict.
+The Cross spread is used to plot the arc of your life and the forces acting on it.
+It is the most popular spread, giving a very complete view of the situation.
 Gold Runes are most commonly used for questions about business, career, and property.

-The top rune represents the conclusion to which your strivings can carry you.
+The bottom Rune represents a force that works against you.
 Dagez means daylight, and represents divine light.
 This rune generally refers to dawn (the initial sparking of energy) or to midday (the climax of energy).
 Both dawn and midday are symbolic of change, but unlike the changes in the perpetual circle of the year which are slow and subtle, the changes over a day are much faster and more dramatic.
 The breaking of a new day is symbolic of the rapid illumination of dismal circumstances, and is suggestive of Satori.
 Be careful - although this rune generally suggests a positive change, the symbology of a peaking point suggests that there must be a change downward as well.
 Fortunately for some, this rune is cyclic and irreversible, and so permanence is not promised - the only thing you can be sure of is an exciting ride.